Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Abstract

 \section{Abstract}

 We present an overview of the James Webb Space Telescope (JWST) Advanced Deep Extragalactic Survey (JADES), an ambitious program of infrared imaging and spectroscopy in the GOODS-S and GOODS-N deep fields, designed to study galaxy evolution from high redshift to cosmic noon.
 JADES uses about 770 hours of Cycle 1 guaranteed time largely from the Near-Infrared Camera (NIRCam) and Near-Infrared Spectrograph (NIRSpec) instrument teams.
-In GOODS-S, in and around the Hubble Ultra Deep Field and Chandra Deep Field South, JADES produces a deep imaging region of $\sim$45 arcmin$^2$ with an average of 130 hrs of exposure time spread over 9 NIRCam filters.
-This is extended at medium depth in GOODS-S and GOODS-N with NIRCam imaging of $\sim$175 arcmin$^2$ with an average exposure time of 20 hrs spread over 8--10 filters.
+In GOODS-S, in and around the Hubble Ultra Deep Field and Chandra Deep Field South, JADES produces a deep imaging region of $\sim$42 arcmin$^2$ with over 100 hrs of exposure time spread over 9 NIRCam filters, including two medium-band filters.
+This is extended at medium depth in GOODS-S and GOODS-N with NIRCam imaging of $\sim$167 arcmin$^2$, averaging 25 hrs of exposure over 8--10 filters.
 In both fields, we conduct extensive NIRSpec multi-object spectroscopy, including 2 deep pointings of 55 hrs exposure time, 14 medium pointings of $\sim$12 hrs, and 15 shallower pointings of $\sim$4 hrs, targeting over 5000 HST and JWST-detected faint sources with 5 low, medium, and high-resolution dispersers covering 0.6--5.3~$\mu$m.
-Finally, JADES extends redward via coordinated parallels with the JWST Mid-Infrared Instrument (MIRI), featuring $\sim$9 arcmin$^2$ with 43 hours of exposure at 7.7~\mic\ and twice that area with 2--6.5 hours of exposure at 12.8~\mic.
+Finally, JADES extends redward via coordinated parallels with the JWST Mid-Infrared Instrument (MIRI), featuring $\sim$10 arcmin$^2$ with 43 hours of exposure at 7.7~\mic\ and thrice that area with 1.4--6.8 hours of exposure at 12.8~\mic\ and 15~\mic.
 For nearly 30 years, the GOODS-S and GOODS-N fields have been developed as the premier deep fields on the sky; JADES is now providing a compelling start on the JWST legacy in these fields.

 \keywords{early universe — galaxies: evolution — galaxies: high-redshift}